jcelaya/hdrmerge/INSTALL.md

 You have finished.

 ## Compilation in macOS
-The first step is to get all the dependencies as well as the sounce code:
+The first step is to get all the dependencies as well as the source code:

 **NOTE:** xCode is not required but recommended.
 The Command Line tools that are implicitly installed with Homebrew are sufficient.